-As the purple outline is followed, the radius of curvature at the cursor, which is shown in the Status Bar changes.
-Stop when the value reaches the radius that is to be used on the following curve.
+As the lighter purple track increases in length, the radius of curvature at the cursor, which is shown in the Status Bar, changes.
+Stop when the value reaches the radius that is to be used on the following curve. (shown here at 150m) Note that the radius of curvature will stop decreasing when it has reached the minimum radius for that type of track.

 Left click to create track.
+Un-click Easement.